DaniAngione/trapper_plus_taxidermy/readme.md

 ### March 9th, 2025 - v2.0
 - Added compatibility for all the modified animal visuals (and names) on Stonehearth ACE.
+- Updated all entity icons to a more standard format.
 - Fixed the wrong pictures on trophies of the base-game Desert Fox and Varanus variants.
 - Added missing iconic models for the trophies of the base-game Desert Fox and Varanus variants.